-UHN is exposed to other price risk through changes in market prices [other than changes arising from interest rate or currency risks] in connection with its investments in equity securities.
+UHN is exposed to other price risk through changes in market prices [other than changes arising from interest rate risk or currency risk] in connection with its investments in equity securities.
 UHN has limited risk since excess funds are not invested in equity securities.

-A 10% change in the market prices of these investments, with all other variables held constant, would have a \$26 impact on accumulated remeasurement gains.
+A 10% change in the market prices of these investments, with all other variables held constant, would have a \$40 impact on accumulated remeasurement gains.